ccxvee/react-use-mounted/README.md

 For example:
 * if you need to control requests, note to [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) interface, which lets you cancel requests before a component's unmount instead of preventing a state update after;
-* if you need to control timers or subscriptions, you can use a clean-up function inside [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect);
+* if you need to control timers or subscriptions, you can use a clean-up function inside the callback passed to [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect);
 * and so on;

 Try to consider alternative approaches.
 If they don't solve your problem or an *isMounted-pattern* is more handy for you, feel free to use this package.

 ## Usage
-**Note:** isMounted is [ref](https://reactjs.org/docs/hooks-reference.html#useref), so use isMounted.current to get a boolean value.
-Don't forget include isMounted variable as useEffect dependency.
+**Note:** isMounted is [ref object](https://reactjs.org/docs/hooks-reference.html#useref), so use isMounted.current to get a boolean value.
+Don't forget to include isMounted in a dependency array of useEffect, if you need [conditionally firing an effect](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).
 ```javascript
 import { useState, useEffect } from 'react';
 import useMounted from "@ccxvee/react-use-mounted";